Employment and Community

 - SchoolWorks Canada

-Over the course of the years 2017 and 2018, the Centre for Innovation STMW will partner with Worktopia to deliver four editions of EmploymentWorks Canada in English and French, as well as two editions of CommunityWorks Canada® in English.
+Over the course of the years 2017 and 2018, the Centre for Innovation STMW partnered with Worktopia to deliver four editions of EmploymentWorks Canada in English and French, as well as two editions of CommunityWorks Canada® in English.
 Both programs incorporate peer mentor support while providing teens with ASD the opportunity to practice and build social skills in a nurturing and accepting environment.
 With the peer mentor’s help, participants learn to develop the soft skills required for employment success, such as teamwork, communicating needs, asking questions, time management and conflict resolution.